MicrosoftDocs/azure-devops-docs/docs/organizations/settings/set-iteration-paths-sprints.md

 ## Rename or move an iteration

-When you rename an iteration, or move the node within the tree hierarchy, the system automatically updates the work items and queries that reference the existing path(s).
+When you rename an iteration, or move the node within the tree hierarchy, the system automatically updates the work items and queries that reference the existing paths.

 #### [Browser](#tab/browser/)